 In February 2019, Jack was appointed as researcher for Trad Ireland / Traid Éireann, an organisation established by Oisín MacDiarmada and Tristan Rosenstock that advocates for the Traditional Arts in Ireland.
-The research explores both the opportunities and challenges encountered by traditional artists, and its findings will be published in late November 2020.
+The research explores both the opportunities and challenges encountered by traditional artists working in Ireland today.

 Find out more about Trad Ireland here.

 If you would like additional information on the research, please use the contact form here.